 Coronavirus information for learners

-All face-to-face and online courses starting in April are available to enrol via our website.
+All face-to-face and online courses in Term 3 are available to enrol via our website.

 Following the latest government guidance, we’d like to inform you that we are able to start moving to face-to-face as well as online provision.
 All courses are now available to enrol via our website on the course page.